-Important: N/As and N/Os are not available on Indicators 19 and 20, as they are single-item Domains.
+Important: N/As and N/Os are not available on indicators 19 and 20, as they are single-item domains and must be rated on the evaluation.
+At least 50% of all indicators within a domain must receive a numeric score on the evaluation.

-6.4 Indicators Receiving a Score

-of "1" or "2"

-A rating of a 1 or 2 (Ineffective or Needs Improvement) on any indicator requires that evaluator provide the teacher with a Personal Development Plan, or, as appropriate, the Goal Setting Form, which shall be attached to the evaluation form and reviewed during the evaluation conference.
-The requirements regarding the use of Personal Development Plans and Goal Setting Forms are covered in Section 7 of this handbook.
+Indicators Receiving a Score of "1" or "2" A rating of a "1" (Ineffective) on any indicator, or five or more indicator ratings of "2" (Needs Improvements) on an evaluation requires that the evaluator provide the teacher with a Personal Development Plan (PDP), which shall be reviewed during the evaluation conference.
+A Growth and Reflection Form (GRF) can be used to address areas of deficiency as long as the teacher has no scores of "1" and four or fewer scores of "2" on their evaluation.
+Personal Development Plans and Growth and Reflection Forms are covered in Section 8 of this handbook.
+Evaluators must provide comments for any indicators with scores of 1 or 2.

-6.5 Indicators Receiving a Score of "4" or "5"

-A rating of a 4 or 5 (Highly Effective or Superior) on any indicator requires that evaluator provide specific supporting comments within the evaluation form.
-If ateacher's performance warrants a rating of 4 or 5 on more than one indicator within a domain, the comments may be clustered together on the Form.
+Indicators Receiving a Score of "4" or "5" A rating of a 4 or 5 (Highly Effective or Superior) on any indicator requires that evaluator provide specific supporting comments within the evaluation form.
+Comments can be clustered together under "Areas of Strength" and "Recommendations" at the bottom of the evaluation form.

-Example comment for a rating of 5 (for a Teacher regarding Leadership) Re Indicator 20/Leadership: "Ms. Smith extends herself via leadership and involvement well beyond expectations in a variety of venues.
+6.6 Example comment for a rating of 5 (for a Teacher regarding Leadership)

+Re Indicator 20/Leadership: "Ms. Smith extends herself via leadership and involvement well beyond expectations in a variety of venues.
 She has led the School Improvement Plan process during the past several years and now serves as the process manager for the WISE SI Plan conversion.
 She has a talent for writing interventions that serve as models across the curriculum and grade levels, and she has volunteered to make presentations to our school partners.
 She exemplifies the term "team player" and is a keystone to the success of the school.
-She also possesses
+She also possesses an intuitive skill for mentoring others."

-Overall Scoring
+6.7 Overall Scoring